velocity-labs/velocitylabs.io/_posts/2018-06-18-how-to-save-disk-space-prune-those-dev-project-log-files.md

 ### The solution

 Well there happens to be a <b>truncate unix command</b> we could use to shorten up these log files.
 The only problem is that <b>truncate</b> isn't available on OSX.

-But we can get it via Homebrew + coreutils real quick.
+But we can get the same functionality via Homebrew + coreutils.

 <div class="wp-terminal">
   $ brew install coreutils <br>